-The six key stages in the cross-border dispute resolution process include request for assessment, initial assessment, investigations, draft recommendations, final recommendations and ongoing monitoring.
-These stages are detailed in Table 3 below.
+The six key stages in the cross-border dispute resolution process are detailed in Table 3 below.

 Table 3.
-Overview of cross-border dispute resolution processes
+Overview of cross-border dispute resolution process

-Stage 1: Request for assessment (1a) Jurisdictions undertake reasonable efforts to resolve dispute (1b) The applicant jurisdiction provides IHPA with a written request for recommendations Stage 2: Initial assessment (2a) IHPA undertakes an initial assessment of the dispute (2b) IHPA provides a written notification of the request for recommendations to the respondent jurisdiction (as soon as practicable) (2c) The respondent jurisdiction makes a written submission to IHPA about the dispute within 60 days (2d) IHPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction Stage 3: Investigation (3a) IHPA undertakes investigation of the dispute (3b) IHPA requests additional information to assist the investigation (as required) Stage 4: Draft recommendations (4a) IHPA drafts the recommendations and provides to the disputing jurisdictional health ministers for review (4b) The jurisdictional health ministers provide IHPA with written comments within 30 days (4c) IHPA reviews the written comments from the jurisdictions with regards to the draft recommendations (4d) IHPA clarifies the written comments with jurisdictions (if required) Stage 5: Final recommendations (5a) IHPA determines the final recommendation and provides to the disputing jurisdictional health ministers
+Stage 1: (1a) Jurisdictions undertake reasonable efforts to resolve the dispute Request for recommendations (1b) The applicant jurisdiction provides IHPA with a written request for recommendations (2a) IHPA undertakes an initial assessment of the dispute Stage 2: (2b) IHPA provides a written notification of the request for recommendations to the respondent jurisdiction (as soon as practicable) Initial assessment (2c) The respondent jurisdiction makes a written submission to IHPA about the dispute within 60 days (2d) IHPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction Stage 3: (3a) IHPA undertakes investigation of the dispute Investigation (3b) IHPA requests additional information to assist the investigation (as required)